sebvz777/Data_Science_Team12/README.md

 - `test/Richtline_Lenkung_von_Dokumenten_L`
 - `test/Sicherheitsleitlinie_L`

-For more details, see the upcoming video (available by June 21).
+For more details, see the upcoming video (available by July 12).

-**Coming Soon:** Expected release by June 21.

 ## Installation